mjamecny/maptyreact/README.md

 - filter workouts by type
 - use your location to start adding workout
 - reverse geocoding to pre-fill form with city name
+- pre-fill form with distance defined by route that user create
 - workouts saved to local storage

 ## Screenshot